Gulliver's Travels (2010 film): Marketing

 The official trailer for the film was released on June 3, 2010; and attached to Marmaduke a day after.
 The second trailer was released on November 5, 2010, and it is also attached with Megamind.
 As a prize on the television show Survivor: Nicaragua, four of its contestants were able to watch the film before its release.

-Originally scheduled for release on June 4, 2010, it was released on December 25, 2010.
+Originally scheduled for release on June 4, 2010, it was pushed back to December 24, 2010, and later changed once again to December 22, 2010.
 20th Century Fox later announced on March 23, 2010, that the film would be converted to 3D.
 On December 13, 20th Century Fox announced that it would again move the release date, this time to December 25, 2010.

-The film was accompanied by an Ice Age short titled Scrat's Continental Crack-up.
+The film was accompanied by an Ice Age short film titled Scrat's Continental Crack-Up.

 Home media

 Gulliver's Travels was released on DVD and Blu-ray Disc on April 19, 2011, by 20th Century Fox Home Entertainment and it was released on Disney+ on May 21, 2021.